Physically raving on verbal raving.

 I invite you to listen, to reflect, to dance alone, with me, with us.
 Lie down if you want to, get up when you want.
 When did you last dance into trance?
 When did you last cry at the news?
 How can we connect and direct our collective energies?
 How can we live together like a big heart beating together in poly-voices?
 Let’s rave regenerative stories.

-With this research project I want to investigate the socially empowering essence of the Rave movement, which grew parallel to the rise of neoliberalism.
-At the same time, I will research and reflect upon current political and social situations, and the need for a united World in these times.
-I will use spoken word poetry and storytelling, and the body and voice as the primary instruments, the material from which I will create lyrics, melodies, beats, poly-voices, dances and atmospheres.
-Physically raving on the verbal raving.
-Raving about, with, for and towards something.
-A politics of collectivity, togetherness and the commons, of belonging and interconnection.
+This research project investigates the socially empowering essence of the Rave movement, which grew parallel to the rise of neoliberalism.
+At the same time, it researches and reflects upon current political and social situations, and the need for a united World in these times.
+It uses spoken word and storytelling, the body and voice as the primary instruments, the material from which it creates lyrics, melodies, beats, poly-voices, dances and states.
+Choreographing a space and atmospheres, through music, sound, bass frequencies, text, lights and hosting/inhabiting it with all cells, soul and bodily being in shaking/pulsing/bouncing/flowing/streaming movement/dancing.
+Raving about, with, for and towards a politics of collectivity and interconnection.

 A first sharing of that journey took place on the 20th of October 2018:

 Brave (K)New Rave N.1 at Alerte face à l'événement at Atelier D by DKollektiv, Dudelange (LU): http://dkollektiv.org/index.php/category/events/ Raving through the history of our mine industry, through post-industrialism and the rise of neoliberalism, from the CECA to the European Union and now?
 Creating a livesoundscape through multiplied voices and spoken word in a now abandoned and silent atelier hall that belonged to the ARBED -to the Luxembourgish steel industry -which once was filled with industrial noise.
 An invitation to rave on the raving.